 Disclosure Policy: Character & Fitness for Bar Admission

 Just as lawyers are held to high ethical standards, so are University of Maryland Francis King Carey School of Law students.
 One ethical duty is to fully and accurately disclose the information sought in our application.
 The failure to provide honest and accurate information in the application is a very serious matter and may result in a delay, rescission or denial of admission to the School of Law and/or a denial of admission to the bar.
-Applicants have a continuing duty throughout the application, admission and enrollment process to inform the Admissions Office of any changes in the information provided in the application to ensure that it remains complete and accurate.
+Applicants have a continuing duty throughout the application, admission and enrollment process to inform the Office of Admissions of any changes in the information provided in the application to ensure that it remains complete and accurate.

 Applicants are encouraged to read the rules of admission to the bar of the state where they intend to practice law.
 These rules will provide an understanding of the qualifications for admission to the bar, including those related to the character and fitness of applicants to practice law in that state.
 The National Conference of Bar Examiners provides information on each state's requirements regarding character, fitness and other qualifications.